Are you planning for Safari in East Africa? Follow this article to find an idea of how you can start planning your safari.

 However, as much as distances between national parks look small on a map, it may take a full day to travel, or even a flight to get to the next destination.
 Always remember the quality of the roads is not the best, which makes for slow traveling.

-Adding Extras to Your Trip
+Adding Extras to Your Safari in East Africa

 To break up an intensive safari trip, you may want to include some of these other amazing activities.